dportik/SuperCRUNCH/README.md

 ## Complete Instructions for Analyses

 An overview of the components of **SuperCRUNCH** can be found on the [wiki overview page](https://github.com/dportik/SuperCRUNCH/wiki/1:-Analysis-Overview).
-This page outlines all major topics and navigates to detailed instructions for all major topics, including usage for all modules, proposed workflows, and common issues.
+This page outlines all major topics and navigates to detailed instructions for each step, including usage for all modules, proposed workflows, and common issues.

 ## Tutorials and Examples